Morgan Ketzner Looks Smoking Hot In High-Waisted Red Panties & Bra

 “So hot,” a fourth user gushed.

-The model’s fans have grown accustomed to seeing her rock skimpy outfits that show off her fit figure.
-She’s mostly photographed in bikinis, but has also been known to rock tight workout gear and teeny tops as well.
+The model’s fans have grown accustomed to seeing her rock skimpy outfits which display her fit figure.
+She’s mostly photographed in bikinis but has also been known to rock tight workout gear and teeny tops.

 As previously reported by The Inquisitr, Morgan recently slayed in a classic black two-piece bathing suit while hanging by the pool.
 To date, that snap has earned more than 20,000 likes and over 650 comments.